Lecture Notes in Cosmology: Newtonian cosmology

 \section{Newtonian cosmology}

-In order to do cosmology we need a theory of gravity, because gravity is a long-range interaction and the universe is pretty big.
-Electromagnetism is also a long-range interaction, but considering the lack of evidence that the universe is charged or made up of charges here and there, it seems reasonable that gravity is what we need in order to describe the universe on large scales.
+In order to study cosmology, we need a theory of gravity because gravity is a long-range interaction, and the universe is quite vast.
+One might protest that electromagnetism is also a long-range interaction, but considering the lack of evidence that the universe is charged or made up of charges here and there, it seems reasonable to conclude that gravity is the only force we need to describe the universe on large scales.

-Which theory of gravity do we use for describing the universe?
-It turns out that Newtonian physics works surprisingly well!
-It is also surprising that attempts of doing cosmology with Newtonian gravity are well posterior to relativistic cosmology itself.
+Which theory of gravity do we use to describe the universe?
+Of course, GR.\footnote{Although extensions of GR are investigated today in relation to DE, as we have seen in Chapter \ref{Chap:Cosmology}.} However, it turns out that Newtonian physics works surprisingly well.
+It is also surprising that attempts to do cosmology with Newtonian gravity are well postdated to relativistic cosmology itself.